Travel Medicine Services

 This information is not intended to replace the advice of a travel medicine professional.
 Not all of the vaccines listed here will be necessary for every individual.

-Talk to the experts at UH Roe Green Center for Travel Medicine & Global Health to determine how each member of your family can obtain maximum protection against illness, disease and injury while traveling, based on age, health, medical history and travel itinerary.
+Talk to the experts at UH Roe Green Center for Travel Medicine & Global Health to determine how you can obtain maximum protection against illness, disease and injury while traveling, based on age, health, medical history and travel itinerary.

 Make an Appointment